mothur/mothur.github.io/_wiki/batch_mode.md

 ---
 In [batch mode](batch_mode) you can supply a file with a list of commands that you want mothur to run.
-This would be useful if you have a set of analyses that you know you are going to run and don\'t want to have to wait for them to run, or for running the same set of commands on several datasets.
+This would be useful if you have a set of analyses that you know you are going to run and don't want to have to wait for them to run, or for running the same set of commands on several datasets.

 ## Batch Files

 Batch files can be used to create a set of commands you wish to run on your data.
-Let\'s say you want to assemble pair end reads and prepare them for analysis.
+Let's say you want to assemble pair end reads and prepare them for analysis.
 You might create a batch file like this:

     make.file(inputdir=./MiSeq_SOP, type=gz, prefix=stability)